 - “How can I be “church” to others?

 - How can I step out of my comfort zone to love God, love others and make disciples?

 - Am I open to changing “the church” to “being church?”

-Posted 2-20-17 by Cindy Nau, Stewardship Director.
-STEP UP TO DISCIPLESHIP – Ash Wednesday marks the beginning of Lent.
+Posted 2-20-17 by Cindy Nau, STEP UP TO DISCIPLESHIP – Ash Wednesday marks the beginning of Lent.
 It is the perfect time to examine our faith journey; to take bold steps to a deeper, more personal walk with Jesus.
 We have all been challenged to think about where we are in our discipleship journey.
 One suggestion was to join a small group to share prayer, community and personal faith: small groups, where our big church becomes smaller and more personal.
 Groups are 6-12 people who meet to discuss faith, go deeper in the weekly message, and support one another in their relationship with Christ.
 This is the place to care for others and be cared for; a place to impact our community and the world.

 Lent is the perfect time to join a small group.
 We are offering a 5-week Just For Lent series that will help you grow in your discipleship and faith life.

 During Lent, our priests will be preaching a Sunday message series that will also correspond to the message our Small Groups are using each week.
 This is a thought-provoking series entitled Catholic Atheist.
 The series is about the many ways we profess to believe God and believe in Him, but our thoughts and actions show that we do not really trust in Him.
 The weekly message topics are shown below:

 - WEEK 1 – We believe in God, but are not sure He loves us.

 - WEEK 2 – We believe in God, but not in prayer.